Shell 43

-Shell 43 is a 1916 American war film written by C. Gardner Sullivan, from a story by Edward Sloman, and starring H.B.
+Shell 43 is a 1916 American silent war film written by C. Gardner Sullivan, from a story by Edward Sloman, and starring H.B.
 Warner, Enid Markey, and John Gilbert.

 Plot

-An English spy (played by H.B.
-Warner) works behind German lines during World War I. He saves the life of a German officer and is killed in a German trench by an Allied shell.
+An English spy works behind German lines during World War I. He saves the life of a German officer and is killed in a German trench by an Allied shell.

 Preservation

 With no prints of Shell 43 located in any film archives, it is considered a lost film.